pescoto0325/Pablo_Portfolio/README.md

 # Pablo's Data Analytics Portfolio
 Data Analytics Projects

-Hello there and welcome to my highlight reel for projects!
+I’m a data and people analytics professional with experience transforming complex workforce and business data into actionable insights.
+My background spans HRIS, BI engineering, and analytics, with hands-on expertise in tools like Power BI, SQL, Python, Workday, and Snowflake.
+I have been a Data Engineer, a Data Analyst and a Data Consultant which has allowed me to be a pipeline builder, a dashboard designer and most importantly a problem solver.
+When I'm not working with Data, I'm having fun with Data, feel free to take  alook at a couple of my projects below.
+Currently working on integrating AI with People analytics and building pipelines for AI usage, more to come!

+Tech Stack
+- Power BI: Build self service reports and got data ready for copilot usage
+- SQL: Built queries for pipelines and created validationos for proper data ingestion
+- Tableau: Ingested, transformed and labeled data from different sources to create dashboards
+- Python (Pandas, Seaborn and Scikit - learn): Used pandas to capture data from APIs, SQL servers, Excel files and transformed them into multiple tables for Reporting.

 ## Project 1: [Predictive Analytics: Creating a Recommender system using Singular Value Decomposition](https://github.com/pescoto0325/Pablo_Portfolio/blob/main/Pablo_Escoto_A12_Predictive_Analytics.ipynb)

 In this exercise, we will get some hands on experience at building a product recommender system using collaborative filtering.
 In particular, we will implement Singular Value Decomposition.
 Using python, we would get an algorithm to suggest restaurants to user's based on their previous visits but also using restaurants that host similar clients.
 We are going to do so by using ratings as our numerical value attaching 1 restaurant and 1 user to each review.
 To prevent fake reviews we will only use 1 review per user per restaurant.

-We are going to using over 208166 reviews from users and 10233 ratings from restaurants using Yelp's API dataset
+We are going to using over 208,166 reviews from users and 10,233 ratings from restaurants using Yelp's API dataset

 Questions this project answers:
 * What restaurants are similar/competitive to each other?